MuruganBalachandran/FarmBox_React/README.md

 ## Features

-- **Product Listing:** Browse through a wide selection of fresh, organic fruits and vegetables.
+- **Product Listing**: Browse through a wide selection of fresh, organic fruits and vegetables.
-- **Product Details:** View detailed information about each product, including price, description, and availability.
+- **Product Details**: View detailed information about each product, including price, description, and availability.
+- **Add to Cart**: Easily add your favorite fruits and vegetables to your shopping cart.
+- **Remove from Cart**: Effortlessly remove items from the cart if you change your mind.
-- **Shopping Cart:** Add items to your cart and manage quantities with ease.
+- **Clear Cart**: Clear all items from the cart with a single click.
-- **Redux Integration:** Efficient state management for the cart to provide a smooth user experience.
+- **Redux Integration**: Efficient state management for the cart to provide a smooth user experience.
-- **Responsive Design:** Optimized for both desktop and mobile devices.
+- **Responsive Design**: Optimized for both desktop and mobile devices using modern CSS techniques.
-- **Secure Checkout:** Proceed to checkout securely and finalize your order.
+- **Secure Checkout**: Proceed to checkout securely and finalize your order.

 ## Installation